reslp/iqtreeGUI/README.md

 Features
 ===========

-iqtreeGUI amis to implement all features of IQ-TREE v1.6.1
+iqtreeGUI aims to implement all features of IQ-TREE v1.6.1

 Currently implemented features: